MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     You can make any manual edits if needed.
 For example, if GitHub Copilot interpreted an answer differently than you intended, edit the spec directly to correct it.

-1. Save the updated **spec.md** file and commit your changes.
+1. If the clarification process resulted in changes, save the updated **spec.md** file and commit your changes.

-The clarified specification now provides comprehensive guidance for implementation.
+Ensuring that specification provides clear and comprehensive guidance is important.
 By addressing ambiguities upfront, you reduce the risk of building the wrong solution or having to make significant changes later in the development process.

-## Generate the Technical Plan
+## Generate the technical plan using the specification and constitution

 The technical plan bridges the gap between the "what" (specification) and the "how" (implementation).
 It defines the architecture, technology choices, data models, API designs, and implementation approach while adhering to the constraints defined in the constitution.